-Nothing screams Christmas like a wreath and there really is no better welcome home than a well-dressed door or spruced-up inside space for the holidays.
+Not sure how to hang a wreath on a door?
+Nothing screams Christmas like a ring of festive foliage and there really is no better welcome home than a well-dressed door or spruced-up inside space for the holidays.
 See what we did there?
 But if the thought of hanging a wreath for Christmas gives you stress because it looks hard and involves putting holes in your door or mantel, rest assured, you won't have to face any of that.

 There are a few different ways to go about hanging your wreath, none of which cost a lot of time or money.
 Whether you want yours on the front door or if you'd rather keep yours inside, like me, you have options.